Cosmian/mse-cli/documentation/docs/microservice_encryption/scenarii.md

 The bank's customer (*app user*) already trusts the bank through the banking application or website.
 They already shares their data or computation results with no one but the bank.

-Therefore, the app owner has to deploy its application by giving a ssl certificate using the `ssl` paragraph in the config file.
+!!! info "The app owner has to deploy its application by giving a ssl certificate using the `ssl` paragraph in the config file."

 ## Any trust approach: quick start dev